tomc0sm/PowH/README.md

 - Service PE file Infos is incomplete.
 Add missing columns.
 - Check if using HKLM:\SYSTEM\CurrentControlSet\Services instead of Get-Service resolve hidden services ?
 - Can't we exploit AppInit.dll datas ?
-Pe Infos ?
+PE Infos ?
+- Can't we exploit WMI datas ?
+PE infos ?
+- Registry Keys.
+On Mitre there are many others keys that are not parsed.
 -